Portland Oregon Salmon Fishing Guide

 Oregon Coast Salmon Fishing

-While the Columbia River’s famous salmon runs are all you’ll need most years, Marvin always has a backup plan.
+While the Columbia River’s famous salmon runs are all you’ll need most years, I always have a backup plan.

-When fall fishing is great on the coast, Marvin may also offer trips in October to Tillamook Bay, famous for having some of the Northwest’s largest chinook salmon.
-While a 25-pounder is pretty typical here as well, some Tillamook Bay salmon tip the scales at 50 pounds.
+When fall fishing is great on the coast, I may also offer trips in October to Tillamook Bay, famous for having some of the Northwest’s largest chinook salmon.
+While a 25-pounder is pretty typical here as well, Tillamook Bay salmon occasionally tip the scales at 50 pounds.

-For a modest fee, Marvin also drops crab pots for his Tillamook Bay clients to go to work while they fish for salmon, so coming home with delicious seafood is practically a given.
+For a modest fee, I also can drop crab pots for my Tillamook Bay clients to go to work catching these tasty crustaceans while you fish for salmon, so coming home with delicious seafood is practically a given.
 We also offer full crabbing trips in November and December.

 Book Your Trip